 Some of the myths that surround prescription pain killer abuse come out of misconceptions based on incomplete/untrue information.
 Others come out of assumptions that have no basis in reality.
 Regardless, one of the most common myths concerns withdrawal.
 There is the belief that if you need stronger dosages of your prescription, or if you experience withdrawal symptoms, you’re addicted.

 One popular myth that certainly needs to die is the idea that because of the potential for addiction, it is better to remain in pain.
 This is a destructive thought, particularly since well-managed/monitored use of these prescriptions have proven themselves time and time again to be effective tools for pain management.
 Following doctor suggestions for pain management is vital towards recovery or improvement.
 This includes taking pills as suggested.
 It also certainly includes taking all of the pills as your doctor has directed you to take them.
-This is especially important with opiate painkillers such as codeine and synthetic opiates like Tramadol.
+This is especially important with opiate painkillers such as codeine and co-codamol, a combination of 30mg codeine phosphate and 500mg paracetamol.
 These need close supervision by a doctor.
-So if you plan to buy these online, you need to choose a website with fully licensed and professional pharmacists and doctors in their team.
+If you plan to buy co-codamol online in the UK without a prescription, you need to choose a website with fully licensed and professional pharmacists and doctors in their team.